The light room

 - Each session is 45 minutes.

-There are five seats in the room and a visit in the room is for free.
+There are eight seats in the room and a visit in the room is for free.
 Please show student ID in the reception when arriving.

 Questions and answers about the light room